Kona Wozo 2019 Review

 Our Analysis and Test Results

 With the Wozo, Kona has crossed their Honzo hardtail with their Wo fat bike to create a hybrid of sorts, a fat bike that seems to blur the lines a little and is intended to be just as capable on snow as it is on dirt and regular mountain bike trails.
 The bike looks strikingly similar in both appearance and by the numbers to the Honzo, but with big 27.5" x 3.8" tires that work well in snow and soft conditions and still roll plenty fast for general all-around use.
-The Wozo is the only model we tested in this review that comes with front suspension making it by far the pleasant and capable to ride on anything rough.
+The Wozo is one of only two models we tested in this review that come with front suspension making it one of the most pleasant and capable to ride on anything rough.
 The suspension combined with modern geometry makes it a blast to ride downhill with a stable yet playful demeanor.
-Read on to find out how it compares to the competition.

-The Wozo is the most comfortable and easy going bike to ride downhill in this review thanks primarily to its front suspension.
+The Wozo is the most comfortable and easy-going bike to ride downhill in this review thanks primarily to its front suspension.
 It's hardly fair to compare it to the rest of the fully rigid models in this review since they are all significantly harsher and less forgiving than the Wozo on anything but the smoothest of terrain.
-It doesn't have much squish up front mind you, but the 100mm Manitou Mastadon Comp fork provides 100mm more travel than any of the other bikes we tested and really helps to take the edge off anytime the trail gets rough.
-If you're likely to ride mixed conditions or especially dirt trails that may feature rocks or roots on the descents then we feel the Wozo is probably your best bet from a downhill performance standpoint.
+It doesn't have much squish up front mind you, but the 100mm Manitou Mastodon Comp fork provides 100mm more travel than any of the other bikes we tested and helps to take the edge off anytime the trail gets rough.
+If you're likely to ride mixed conditions or especially dirt trails that may feature rocks or roots on the descents, then we feel the Wozo is probably your best bet from a downhill performance standpoint.

 The cockpit setup of the Wozo also plays into its downhill prowess.
 The bike's short 40mm stem and 780mm wide handlebar with a stout 35mm clamp make for precise handling and a comfortable upper body.
-The fact that Kona also spec'd a quick release seat post clamp makes it easier to quickly lower your saddle for extended descents.
+The fact that Kona also spec'd a quick release seat post clamp makes it easier to lower your saddle for extended descents quickly.

-Despite the fact that it is the heaviest bike in the test at 34 lbs 15 oz, the Wozo is a relatively good uphill performer, it is a hardtail, after all.
+Even though it is one of the heaviest bikes in the test at 34 lbs 15 oz, the Wozo is a relatively good uphill performer, it is a hardtail, after all.
 Like all the other bikes in this review, little energy is lost when transferring energy from your legs through the drivetrain due to the stiff rear end of this bike, though you can feel a slight loss through the fork during out of the saddle climbing.
 It also has a nice steeper 74.5-degree seat tube angle that puts the rider right up above the bottom bracket with a slightly longer reach and a taller front end that results in one of the more comfortable seated pedaling positions of all the models we tested.
-The unfortunate side effect of this taller front end, and the short 420mm chainstays is that it is more prone to wandering if or when the climbing gets very steep or technical.
+The unfortunate side effect of this taller front end and the short 420mm chainstays is that it is more prone to wandering if or when the climbing gets very steep or technical.
 Keeping your weight forward on steep climbs is a simple way to combat the light feeling front end.

-The Wozo is unique in this review because it isn't fully rigid like all of the other models we tested.
-They've built the bike around their Fat 7005 aluminum frame with a Manitou Mastadon Comp fork with 100mm of travel up front.
-The Mastadon fork is one of only a few fat bike fork models on the market and it provides a little squish up front that really takes the edge off when the going gets rough.
-The fork has an adjustable air spring, rebound adjustment, and a compression adjustment dial that work well to dial it into your weight and preferences.
+The Wozo is unique in this review because it isn't fully rigid like most of the other models we tested.
+They've built the bike around their Fat 7005 aluminum frame with a Manitou Mastodon Comp fork with 100mm of travel up front.
+The Mastodon fork is one of only a few fat bike fork models on the market, and it provides a little squish up front that takes the edge off when the going gets rough.
+The fork has an adjustable air spring, rebound adjustment, and a compression adjustment dial that work well to dial it in to your weight and preferences.
 There are also standard bottle cage mounts on both the top and bottom of the down tube and the frame is ready to accommodate an internally routed dropper seat post.

-The Wozo is also an outlier in this review because it is the only bike equipped with a SRAM drivetrain.
-The shifting duties have been left up to an 11-speed SRAM NX rear derailleur and shifter, an SRAM 11-42 tooth cassette, and a set of SRAM Descendant alloy cranks with a 30 tooth chainring.
-While this drivetrain setup works reasonably well, testers prefer the low-end Shimano components over low-end SRAM.
+The shifting duties have been left up to an 11-speed SRAM NX rear derailleur and shifter, a SRAM 11-42 tooth cassette, and a set of SRAM Descendant alloy cranks with a 30-tooth chainring.
 For brakes, Kona chose the budget-friendly SRAM Level T with 180mm front and 160mm rear Centerline brake rotors.
-These brakes aren't our favorite but they do have a good lever feel and adequate stopping power and the "T" model is a step up in performance over the more basic Level.
+These brakes aren't our favorite but they do have a good lever feel and adequate stopping power, and the "T" model is a step up in performance over the more basic Level.

 At a retail price of $2,499, the Wozo is the most expensive model in our fat bike test selection.
-It has a relatively comparable component specification to most of the other models in this review, except for the Rocky Mountain Suzi Q, but it comes with a suspension fork as opposed to a rigid front end.
+It has a relatively comparable component specification to most of the other models in this review, but it comes with a suspension fork as opposed to a rigid front end.
 Front suspension is a really nice feature and something that many riders can and will appreciate, especially at this price point.
 So, despite the slightly higher price of admission for the Wozo, we feel it is a good value for the rider looking for a fat bike with a more forgiving ride and a wider all-season bandwidth.